SolomonColley/stack/README.md

 # stack
-An implementation of a stack abstract data structure (ADT).
+An implementation of a stack abstract data type (ADT).